Skip to main content

 Access to high-speed internet service is necessary for patients to make full use of telehealth services and HIT technology.
 However, there are noted disparities in access to broadband internet for low-income and rural populations, and many rural communities do not currently have access to internet connection speeds that support the effective and efficient transmission of data to provide telehealth services.
 The Federal Communication Commission's (FCC) March 2024 Section 706 Report notes that in 2022, approximately 28% of rural residents and 24% of Americans in tribal areas did not have access to fixed broadband services that met the FCC's 100/20 Mbps minimum speed benchmark.

 The broadband gap has the potential to lead to a new set of health inequities due to disparate access to telehealth.
 The 2021 report Broadband Today: Rural America's Critical Connection discusses the importance of broadband access to rural business, telehealth, and remote work opportunities.
 Broadband in Rural America: Faster Speeds for Home and Healthcare highlights how three programs worked to improve and leverage their communities' broadband infrastructure and telehealth capabilities.
-In addition, a 2022 data brief from the Office of the National Coordinator for Health Information Technology shows that while small, rural, independent, and Critical Access Hospitals increased patient access to health information electronically between 2018 and 2020, these hospitals enabled patients to access their health information at lower rates than other hospitals.
+In addition, a 2022 data brief from the Assistant Secretary for Technology Policy/Office of the National Coordinator for Health Information Technology shows that while small, rural, independent, and Critical Access Hospitals increased patient access to health information electronically between 2018 and 2020, these hospitals enabled patients to access their health information at lower rates than other hospitals.

 To determine the availability of fixed and mobile broadband deployment and broadband speed in your community, as well as other locations across the country, you can search the FCC National Broadband Map by street address, congressional district, county, state, tribal area, and other geographic delineations.
 The FCC also maintains a collection of other maps on national broadband coverage and deployment.
 Specifically, Residential Fixed Internet Access Service Connections per 1000 Households by Census Tract – December 2021 shows the number of residential internet service connections per 1,000 households.